Agewerc/code-challenge/README.md

 # Flask API
 ## An API that returns "Next to jump" races

 This repository was developed in order to create an API that returns data from horse races.
 The app was developed in Python with the Flask framework.
+It aims to return requested data from the user about the next races given a specific hour of the day.
+If a user makes a request with `dayTime = 14.00` - which means 14 pm, the data returned will be the next 5 races starting from that moment - including the venue, race number and more information.

 ### Dataset - race_dataset.csv
 The dataset was generated synthetically using python (not in this repository) just for demonstration purposes.